 After my 2 month summer internship with Sailo in New York City, I decided to persuade as many friends as I could to come and visit me and what has always been my favorite city.
-One of the reasons it is my favorite, is the ease to escape the hustle and bustle of Manhattan by simply crossing a bridge, or hopping on board of a boat rental in NY, and viewing it from afar.
+One of the reasons it is my favorite, is the ease to escape the hustle and bustle of Manhattan by simply crossing a bridge, or hopping on board of a yacht rental in NYC, and viewing it from afar.
 After gathering a group of 6, I excitedly planned various activities for them for their 10 day visit.
 I knew from the beginning that I wanted to take them on the water, but was waiting for the right moment to pitch the idea.

 In turn, as well as planning things for them, my friends also gave me ideas of things they wanted to do, and to my luck, one day whilst chatting one of them said ‘Tom and I are going to book the Liberty Island cruise, I know you’ve done it before so you don’t have to join us’.
 My face lit up with joy, ‘Give me a day’ I replied.

 I came back to the group after a day, having spoken to Walter, one of the many lovely boat owners in New York that we work with at Sailo, and a plan for all of us.
 I sent out my message with such pride ‘Boys and girls, I’ve booked us a 2 hour sunset sail around New York City Harbour on our own sailboat, for nearly the same price as a large tourist cruise, trust me, it will be worth it’.

 As none of them had done anything like it before, they responded with small thanks, cheers and intrigue; they had yet to realize just how lucky they were.
 I, having done the sail before, knew they were in for real once in a lifetime experience that they could take home with them.